PouyaSha/VAE-MNIST-demo/README.md

-# VAE-MNIST-demo
-Variational Autoencoder on MNIST with PyTorch

 # Variational Autoencoder (VAE) on MNIST

 This repository contains a simple PyTorch implementation of a **Variational Autoencoder (VAE)** trained on the MNIST handwritten digits dataset.